loq24/wp-react-typescript/README.md

 1. Everything is preconfigured except for the database.
 Replace the database credentials in `wp-config.php`
 2. Activate the plugins that are included in the WP backend
 3. Replace the API configuration found in your `/src/constants/index.ts` file.
-Make sure to replace the `baseUri` value with your API's url.
+Make sure to replace the `baseUri` value with your WP API's url.

 This app is also fully tested.
 To check the test status run: